AsaTyr2018/newsbook/README.md

 The app will then be available at `http://localhost:3000`.

-## Maintenance Mode
+## Maintenance Mode and Updates

+The `/api/update` endpoint now triggers a background worker rather than performing the update directly.
+After authenticating the admin request the endpoint sets the `maintenance` flag and signals the worker, then returns immediately with a response that the update has begun.

+The worker runs automatically alongside the backend (`npm run start`) and watches for the trigger file.
+Once activated it:

+1. Sets the maintenance flag using Prisma.
+2. Stops running processes via PM2 (if available).
+3. Executes `git fetch`, `git reset`, `npm ci`, `prisma migrate deploy`, and `npm run build`.
-When running the `/api/update` endpoint the site enters maintenance mode.
+4. Restarts the processes and clears the maintenance flag.

+Monitor progress by watching the worker logs in the terminal or via `pm2 logs` when PM2 is used.

 If an update fails and the flag is not reset, you can clear it using an emergency release endpoint:

 ```bash
 curl -X POST "http://localhost:3000/api/maintenance/release?secret=YOUR_SECRET"